 Grades are issued in each class based on the total percentage of student work.
 Grades of A, B, C, D, or F, are issued by each teacher as earned by each student.
+Elective Wheel and Intervention courses are issued a grade of Credit/No Credit (CR/NC).
 Each teacher will establish a grading system specific to their class and inform students and parents of that system, and what percentage of total points are required to earn each specific grade.